-Moon Living Abroad in Japan, Second Edition, by Ruthy Kanagy
+Moon Living Abroad in Japan, Third Edition, by Ruthy Kanagy

 Moving to another country is a complex process, and expatriates need to quickly learn about many issues and have vital information readily available.
 Living Abroad in Japan does just that.
 The material is presented in an easily readable format and covers all the important aspects of daily life in Japan.
 In addition to providing in-depth information about the practical aspects of moving to Japan, the book also introduces readers to Japanese customs and etiquette, social values, religion, and the arts.

 Author Ruthy Kanagy grew up in Japan and the United States, and her thorough knowledge and love of Japan, its culture, and people, becomes apparent throughout the book.
 As she writes in the introduction: “It is easy to fall in love with the sheer beauty of Japan – rugged mountains and coast, subtle changes of seasons, carefully practices ancient arts, intriguing cuisine, and of course, the people.”
 In the introduction readers learn about Japanese history, government, economy, and culture.
 This chapter also covers an important part of preparing for a move abroad: a fact-finding trip.
 Ruthy Kangy suggests that “the more reading and research you do and the more contacts you make in advance, the more you will gain from the trip.”

 The section about daily life covers important practical aspects of moving to and living in Japan, such as language and education, health, visas, employment, finance, communications, internet access, transportation, taxes, the media, and housing.
 Here, you will also find plenty of useful information about the important but easily overlooked details of living in a foreign country.
 How do you get your utilities turned on?
 How do you open a bank account?
 How do you look for work or find an English teaching job?